 - Stock compensation-type stock options, which represent medium- to long-term incentive compensation, are paid after the number of stock options to be granted is determined, according to the role and the title of each Director. - When it is necessary for Directors to reside in an area away from home due to a transfer resulting from a change of duties or base, the Company provides such Directors with appropriate company housing.
-(Hereinafter, the difference between the total rent per month required by the Company to rent company housing and the total company housing rent per month collected from the Directors will be referred to as "non-monetary compensation related to the provision of company housing.")
+(Hereinafter, the difference between the total rent per month required by the Company to rent company housing and the total company housing rent per month collected from the Directors will be referred to as "non-monetary compensation related to the provision of company housing.") - (iii) Method of determining Directors' compensation, etc.

-- (iii) Method of determining Directors' compensation, etc. - The amount of compensation, etc., to be paid to Directors, including Outside Directors (excluding nonmonetary compensation related to the provision of company housing) has been set at no more than 480 million yen annually for the sum of base compensation and bonuses, while the amount of compensation, etc., related to the granting of stock compensation-type stock options has been set at no more than 150 million yen annually, by a resolution of the General Meeting of Shareholders (June 26, 2009).
+- The amount of compensation, etc., to be paid to Directors, including Outside Directors (excluding nonmonetary compensation related to the provision of company housing) has been set at no more than 480 million yen annually for the sum of base compensation and bonuses, while the amount of compensation, etc., related to the granting of stock compensation-type stock options has been set at no more than 150 million yen annually, by a resolution of the General Meeting of Shareholders (June 26, 2009).
 Although the number of Directors relating to the amount of compensation, etc., was not specified in the relevant resolution of the General Meeting of Shareholders, the number of Directors at the close of said General Meeting of Shareholders was 13 (four of whom were Outside Directors, to whom only base compensation was to be paid). - The amount of non-monetary compensation related to the provision of company housing for Directors (excluding Outside Directors) has been set at no more than 2 million yen per month, by a resolution of the General Meeting of Shareholders (June 28, 2007).
-Although the number of Directors relating to the amount of compensation was not specified in the relevant resolution of the General Meeting of Shareholders, the number of Directors (excluding Outside Directors) at the close of the General Meeting of Shareholders was 11. - The Board of Directors deliberates carefully on the policy and method for determining compensation, etc. The specific amounts of base compensation and bonuses to be paid, as well as non-monetary compensation related to the provision of company housing, are determined at the discretion of the President & CEO (Takahiro Yanai), within the range of the upper limits approved by resolution of the General Meeting of Shareholders.
-With regard to stock compensation-type stock options, the number of stock options to be granted to each Director is resolved at the meeting of the Board of Directors. - In order to establish a more transparent and objective process for determining officers' compensation, beginning in FY2019 the Company decided to deliberate on officer compensation at a meeting of the Board of Directors, after providing prior explanations to the Outside Directors and Outside Audit & Supervisory Board Members and receiving advice at the newly-established Advisory Council (attended by the Representative Directors, Outside Directors, and Outside Audit & Supervisory Board Members), to report the individual amounts of compensation after the fact, and to verify those amounts.
+Although the number of Directors relating to the amount of compensation was not specified in the relevant resolution of the General Meeting of Shareholders, the number of Directors (excluding Outside Directors) at the close of the General Meeting of Shareholders was 11. - In order to establish a transparent and objective process for determining officers' compensation, the Company deliberates on officer compensation at a meeting of the Board of Directors, after providing prior explanations on the policy and details thereof and receiving advice at the Advisory Council (attended by the Representative Directors, Outside Directors, and Outside Audit & Supervisory Board Members).